 Now, let's get into the best kitchen splashback ideas for your dream kitchen.
 We've collected tile splashbacks, cooker splashbacks, and even a few ideas for DIY splashbacks.

 Best Kitchen Splashback Ideas

 1. Arabesque Tiles

 If you want your kitchen splashback to have an exotic and high-end feel, Arabesque tiles are perfect for you.
 These tiles are relatively expensive to purchase and install due to their shape but the final result is definitely worth it!
-We love this example of marble Arabesque tiles reaching from the counter to the ceiling, complete with a butler sink and vintage-looking fixtures.
+We love this example of marble Arabesque tiles reaching from the counter to the ceiling, complete with a butler sink